analogdevicesinc/max78000-powermonitor/README.md

     * 'w' - power mode
     * 't' - triggered mode

 All modes emit full-precision version of the data displayed on the LCD.
-Units aren't emitted, but are consistant with the LCD.
-Labels aren't emitted but the CSV values are in the same order as is displayed on the LCD.
+Units are not emitted, but are consistent with the LCD.
+Labels are not emitted but the CSV values are in the same order as is displayed on the LCD.
 Units and labels are static.